AishaJalil/Smart-Bazaar-App/README.md

 In a region where over 60% of farmers lack access to transparent markets, SmartBazaar provides a vital link to the digital economy.
 Its intuitive design is specifically tailored for new smartphone users in rural communities.

-Would you like me to help you draft the installation steps or a contribution guide for the repository?

 ## Demo Video

 [Watch the Demo](https://drive.google.com/file/d/1eVRNjFGbA8n3--TuDJqzwBHupej6apAh/view?usp=drive_link)